Easy Keto Pizza Omelet

 • Avocado oil + butter

-• Shredded cheese (we use Monterey Jack as it is much lower carb than mozzarella + a sprinkle of Parmesan)
+• Shredded cheese (we use Monterey Jack as it is much lower carb than mozzarella + a sprinkle of Parmesan, Havarti is delicious too)

 • Pepperoni